 .
 (Your librarians

 choose whether or not to allow either or both of the first two options.)1.
-If a patron is coming from an authorized IP address or URL, they can create an account.
+If a patron is coming from an authorized IP address, they can create an account.

 - This is an optional setting

-- Your librarians would need to provide the authorized IP addresses or URLs to firstname.lastname@example.org.
+- Your librarians would need to provide the authorized IP addresses to email@example.com.
 Options:

 - Your on-campus IP addresses

-- The IP address of your basic proxy server
+- The IP address of your proxy server

-- When on-campus, patrons accessing your Ebook Central site will see a “Create Account” button on the sign-in page:
+- When accessing from an authorized IP, patrons accessing your Ebook Central site will see a “Create Account” button on the sign-in page:

 2. Patrons can request an account